TheArturthur/CoppermindScraper/Cosmere/Sazed.md

 Sazed asked [[Tindwyl\|Tindwyl]], a Terris member of the [[Synod\|Synod]], to go to Luthadel to train Elend on being a King.
 She thought of him as the soul of what it means to be Terris (calm, humble, careful, and respectful), but didn’t like him defying their leaders.
 She didn’t believe in him at first and wanted him to continue with teaching to fulfill his keeper’s duty.
 One day on the warehouse, she was soothed by  Breeze into supporting Sazed with his work.
 This brought them closer and they talked to each other with fondness and eventually fell in love.

 ### Hoid
-He appears to have known Hoid to some extent before his Ascension, or at least Hoid knew him.
+Sazed appears to have known Hoid to some extent before his Ascension, or at least Hoid knew him.
 Following his Ascension, he became more aware of Hoid, and knew that he hid from him.
 He has a benevolent feeling towards the man, and his confused by why, and how, he hides from him, and asks that he come openly.
 He respects him enough that he actively tried to help him upon request, reaching out to other Shards, and requesting all that would listen to heed his warnings.
 He also felt comfortable enough with him to open up about his own impotence, as a result of his conflicted natures.
 He refers to Hoid as his friend.